Skip to main content

 Switches running newer versions of Cisco IOS:

-• Simply run this command once:
+• Run this command once:

 snmp-server group v3group v3 auth context vlan- match prefix